jamesoneill54/ca400-final-year-project/docs/documentation/technical-guide.md

 In a real-life ant colony, the pheromones laid by each ant can have different 'scents' indicitave of that ant's immediate action or environment.
 The trails used by the virtual ants here served only positive reinforcement of a path to the goal, but it would be interesting to see what the adverse effect an unsuccessful ant's pheromone trail would have on the performance of the optimisation.
 These 'negative' trails could alert following ants of nearby obstacles or dead ends.
 If implementing this, it would be prudent to note that a 'baseline' pheromone value should be associated with each node, and the pheromone evaporation would either decrease back towards this baseline following its use in a positive trail (ie if it is above the baseline pheromone value), or increase towards this baseline should its current value be below due to inclusion in a negative pheromone trail.

-To get a more accurate and focused study of the optimisation capabilities of the Ant Colony Optimisation algorithm, the test envionments remained the same across all iterations in any given attempt.
+To get a more accurate and focused study of the optimisation capabilities of the Ant Colony Optimisation algorithm, the test environments remained the same across all iterations in any given attempt.
 At the end of each attempt, the iteration at which the best tour was discovered (ie the 'speed' of the optimisation) was recorded, as well as the number of ants to find the best tour on each succeeding iteration (showing the accuracy and consistency of the optimisation).
 Evaluating these two properties of the ACO algorithm allows further research into another interesting problem; if an obstacle should be introduced blocking the original path to the goal, how long would it take the ant colony to find the next best route?
 This would rely heavily on the speed and accuracy of the ants, but it would be interesting to see if finding the new route would be quicker as a result of preexisting pheromone trails hinting at the general direction of the goal.
 This research would feed heavily into the Emergency Response application of this algorithm which is discussed below.

 An interesting investigation to pursue following on this project would be on the effect of multiple goal nodes on the behaviour of the ant colony.
 Having multiple goals of varying distance and direction from the home node would test the ants distribution, whether they balance themselves evenly between both goals or abandon the furthest goal in favour of the closer one which, inevitable, would produce a stronger pheromone trail per ant should the optimum route be found to both.
 The concept of weighted goals could also be introduced; inspired by the limited resources a piece of food in the real world would offer the colony.
 How long would it take for the ants to stop being influenced by trails to a goal no longer there?
 This would allow a lot more focus on the evaporation rate and its use in the `updatePheromones` stage in the ACO algorithm lifecycle.